aprettyloner/aws-kubeflow-workshop/content/sagemaker_dist_training/training_script_updates.md

 args = parser.parse_args()
 ```

-##### (Optional) TensorBoard callback for real-time monitoring of training
+##### Log to TensorBoard for real-time monitoring of training
 * Using a keras callback we can upload tensorboard files to Amazon S3 so that we can monitor progress in real-time.
-tensorboard already comes installed on the SageMaker JupyterLab instance, and has support for reading event files from Amazon S3.
+tensorboard already comes installed on the SageMaker Jupyter instance, and has support for reading event files from Amazon S3.

 `tensorboard --logdir s3://{bucket_name}/tensorboard_logs/`